engtuncay/engtuncay.github.io/typescript/art-ts-beginners-guide.md

 # TypeScript Basics

 In this section , we'll go through the basics of TypeScript.
-You'll see more examples of how TypeScript is statically typed, and you'll learn more about its tooling and error checking.
+You'll see more examples of how TypeScript is `statically typed`, and you'll learn more about its tooling and error checking.

 # Installation